 The current market value of a property is the present value of the asset according to the prevailing market conditions.
 This value varies depending on the features of the property, supply and demand, and the overall real estate market conditions.

-It helps in evaluating commercial real estate investment in different asset classes, sizes, square feet meant for rent or unit mixes.
+It helps in evaluating commercial real estate investment in different asset classes, sizes, and square feet meant for rent or unit mixes.

 The cap rate is a no mortgage return of an asset.
 If a buyer decides to purchase the property in cash and if the property distributes the same NOI then the buyer must receive a return of 7% on their investment.
 Cap rates are a risk measurement.
 If it has a low cap rate of III – 5% then the asset has lower risk and higher value but a good cap rate of 8 – I0% denotes a lower price, higher risk, and higher return.